Undergraduate Students

 ACM offers the following merit-based scholarships:

-President's Scholarship -This very selective scholarship, which covers full tuition costs, is awarded to first year undergraduate students who demonstrate exceptional academic performance, work experience, course rigor and outstanding out-of-classroom and co-curricular involvement and leadership.
+This very selective scholarship, which covers full tuition costs, is awarded to first year undergraduate students who demonstrate exceptional academic performance, work experience, course rigor and outstanding out-of-classroom and co-curricular involvement and leadership.
 Recipients are selected based on the application for admission and reviewed by ACM’s Scholarship committee.
 The President’s Scholarship covers tuition only.
-Students are responsible for paying for program fees and housing.
+Students are responsible for paying for Student Life fees and housing.
+Recipients are required to live in program housing for the first academic year.

 *Students must be enrolled full-time to qualify for scholarships & grants.

-The Marianne Keler Diversity Award: Thanks to the support of the Sallie Mae Fund, a donation to the ACM Board of Directors Diversity Scholarship was made in recognition of Marianne Keler, a current ACM board member and former chair of the board.
-Due to their generosity, select recipients will receive this award (in addition to or in place of the Diversity Scholarship) in Ms. Keler's name.
+Thanks to the support of the Sallie Mae Fund, a donation was made to ACM in recognition of Marianne Keler, a current ACM board member and former chair of the board.
+To be eligible for this award, degree program applicants must demonstrate financial hardship along with unique characteristics that will enrich the degree program student body.

 Grants for Undergraduate Students